Conway Marsh railway station

-Conway Marsh railway station (later known as Conway Morfa) was located about a mile north west of Conwy, Wales (Conway being the English name for the town).
+Conway Marsh railway station (later known as Conway Morfa) was located about a mile north west of Conwy, Wales (Conway being the then English spelling for the town).

 History

 The station opened as Conway Marsh (but did not appear in the timetables) on 12 May 1894 by the London and North Western Railway on its Chester and Holyhead route to serve an Army training camp and rifle range on the marsh to the north of the line.

 The station was relocated on 2 May 1901 and renamed Conway Morfa.
 The station was situated on a loop of the north side of the line, there was a siding and a signal box.